Lucid Air: History

+In June 2024, Rawlinson announced that the Lucid Air (RWD) had achieved a record efficiency, covering 5 miles/kWh, up from its prior record-setting 4.7 miles/kWh.

 Overview

 Design

 The Air has been designed to compete in the luxury sports segment against the Tesla Model S as well as high-line models from German car manufacturers.
 Its goal is to match the ability of sport coupes, but has a greater interior space, with a smaller external length and width.
 The exterior design was led by Derek Jenkins.

 On September 9, 2020, the Lucid Air was officially unveiled, and on November 24, 2020, Lucid Motors detailed the full range including the Lucid Air Pure, Touring, Grand Touring and Dream Edition.

 Range

 The Dream Edition R's EPA range is up to 520 miles, making it the longest range of any EV rated by the EPA.

 On November 24, 2020, the company-predicted range for all four models was announced: 406 miles for the Lucid Air Pure and Lucid Air Touring, 503 miles for the Lucid Air Dream Edition, and 516 miles for the Lucid Air Grand Touring.
 A 2022 test drive revealed that the Grand Touring model only managed 410 miles; however, this was still the first EV tested by Car and Driver to top 400 miles.
+In 2024, Lucid Air broke the Guinness World Record for an EV driving through the most countries with a single charge – crossing 9 countries in 567 miles.